lgpang/jeteloss/README.md

 Step 4: Run the example code downloaded using:
 > git clone *

-> cd examples
+> cd jeteloss/examples

 > python example1.py

-Step 5: Run the example code using your own RAA data:

-Step 6: To deactivate an active environment, use:
+Step 5: To deactivate an active environment, use:
 > source deactivate

 Step 6: Clean up
 To see how many environments do you have, use:
 > conda env list

 To remove one environment, use:
 > conda remove --name myenv --all

-## Citation